 is estimated to cost the U.S. approximately $500 billion annually.3

-• Developing strategic partnerships.
+• Developing strategic partnerships

 health care transformation initiatives.

 people forced to choose between rent and medical bills, freeing up resources for other issues.
-Transforming

-The Prosperity Initiative is implementing several projects.
+The Oregon Prosperity Agenda is implementing several projects.

 • Prosperity Plan Launching Document

-• Opportunity Communities
+• Opportunity Communities and Poverty Simulations